 Juicing is the process of extracting juice from fruit, vegetables or tubers.
 The juice can be extracted using any one of a growing number of juicing machines including hand juicers, masticating juicers, twin juicers, hydraulic press juicers or centrifugal juicers.
-The resultant nutrient-rich liquid is usually consumed immediately after juicing to maximise the health benefits.
+The resultant nutrient-rich liquid is usually consumed immediately after juicing to maximize the health benefits.

 What are the benefits of juicing?

 Although fresh juice contains the same nutrients as the original fruit and vegetables, the juicing process removes fibers making the juice more concentrated, and so easier to digest and easier to absorb into the bloodstream.
 Consequently juicing is a more effective way to absorb high concentrations of nutrients (vitamins, minerals and enzymes) from fruit and vegetables into the body.

 So Why Should We Juice Instead Of Eating The Whole Fruit?

 - Juicing allows for quicker digestion and an improved rate of absorption of nutrients into the body.

 - Juicing leads to better detoxification and improved health.
 The increased absorption of nutrients will have two general effects on the body: more nutrients will get to your cells and tissues, and the body will be better able to detoxify.
 The list of potential knock-on benefits to your health is endless and can range from better hair skin to clearing up of long term illness.

 - Juicing gives your stomach and intestines a rest as it removes hard to digest fibers.